Banner image

 • Includes the possibility to join Shackleton's 3 day alpine crossing of South Georgia (additional cost and limited spaces)

-• Kayaking, snorkelling & mountaineering available on selected departures (additional cost)
+• Kayaking, snorkelling & mountaineering available on selected departures (extra cost)

-• Complimentary pre-embarkation hotel night, parka jacket & post voyage photo book
+• Complimentary pre-embarkation hotel night, parka jacket & post-voyage digital photo book, as well as drinks with dinner

 Start from Ushuaia and end at Ushuaia